-Antibodies to β adrenergic and muscarinic cholinergic receptors in patients with Chronic Fatigue Syndrome Loebel, Grabowski, Heidecke, Bauer, Hanitsch, Wittke, Meisel, Reinke, Volk, Fluge, Mella and Scheibenbogen (Germany & Norway) Results: "We found significantly higher autoantibody levels against M3 and M4 AChR and β2 AdR in CFS patients compared to controls.
+Antibodies to β adrenergic and muscarinic cholinergic receptors in patients with CFS Loebel, Grabowski, Heidecke, Bauer, Hanitsch, Wittke, Meisel, Reinke, Volk, Fluge, Mella & Scheibenbogen (Germany, Norway) Results: "We found significantly higher autoantibody levels against M3 and M4 AChR and β2 AdR in CFS patients compared to controls.
 Crossreactivity between all 5 M and β1 and β2 AdR but also between M and β receptor was seen in a substantial portion of CFS patients as shown for M4 in Fig. 1C.
-The highest correlation was found between M3 and M4 receptor antibodies (r = 0.87), the lowest for M1 and M4 receptor antibodies (r = 0.59)." - 19 Sept 15
+The highest correlation was found between M3 and M4 receptor antibodies (r = 0.87), the lowest for M1 and M4 receptor antibodies (r = 0.59)." - 19 September 15

-Human Herpesvirus-6 Reactivation, Mitochondrial Fragmentation, and the Coordination of Antiviral and Metabolic Phenotypes in Myalgic Encephalomyelitis/Chronic Fatigue Syndrome Patient selection - CCC Schreiner, Harrer, Scheibenbogen, Lamer, Schlosser, Naviaux and Prusty (Germany/US) - 01 April 20
+Human Herpesvirus-6 Reactivation, Mitochondrial Fragmentation, and the Coordination of Antiviral and Metabolic Phenotypes in ME/CFS Patient selection - CCC Schreiner, Harrer, Scheibenbogen, Lamer, Schlosser, Naviaux and Prusty (Germany, USA) - 01 April 20

 Note: Some studies use various labels (ME/CFS, CFS, CFS/ME) due to the inconsistent use of these labels worldwide.
 This list focuses on the research subjects used showing research is applicable to myalgic encephalomyelitis.